 Jean-Michel Stéphan

-Jean-Michel Stéphan, a bona fide vigneron and intransigent winemaker, a man who respects and draws inspiration from the past, while also being modern and innovative, created his estate in 1991.
-It stretches over 4.5 hectares in the Côte-Rôtie, including such legendary vineyard sites as Tupin, Semons and Bassenon.
+Jean-Michel Stéphan, a man who respects and draws inspiration from the past, while also being modern and innovative, created his estate in 1991.
+It stretches over 4.5 ha in the Côte-Rôtie, including such legendary vineyard sites as Tupin, Semons and Bassenon.
 His vineyards are made up of 30% Sérine (considered the original stock of Syrah, a pure grape variety which makes wines finer, more full bodied and more complex), 10% Viognier and 60% Syrah, a cloned variety in this case.
-Some of the estate’s vines are up to 120 years old.
-In terms of viticulture, ploughing is done by horse when possible (otherwise… with a hoe!), soils are fertilized with natural compost, and no chemical weed killers are used.
-The goal here is to make natural wines, thus vinifications are done without sulphur, with whole bunches, followed by ageing in old barrels.
-The wines are neither filtered no fined, and no sulphur is used at bottling either.
-Jean-Michel makes a few bottles of Condrieu and some Vin de PaysSyrah on the side, but his true love is the Côte-Rôtie – indeed there are few vignerons who have committed themselves with such precision and passion to one appellation...
-Jean-Michel is an artisan in the noblest sense.
+In terms of viticulture, ploughing is done by horse when possible (otherwise… with a hoe!), and soils are fertilized with natural compost.
+The goal here is to make natural wines, thus vinifications are done without sulfur, with whole bunches, followed by ageing in old barrels.
+Jean-Michel makes a few bottles of Condrieu and some Vin de Pays on the side, but his true love is the Côte-Rôtie – indeed there are few vignerons who have committed themselves with such precision and passion to one appellation...